Is Cocaine a Stimulant or Depressant?

 Cocaine falls under the category of stimulants, which are substances that stimulate the brain’s central nervous system.
 As a stimulant, cocaine use is known to elevate mood, heighten alertness, and increase energy.

 When taken, cocaine rapidly enters the bloodstream and crosses the blood-brain barrier.
 As the drug reaches the brain, it stimulates the release of dopamine.
 By increasing the levels of dopamine in the brain’s reward center, the reaction results in intense feelings of euphoria.
+Cocaine also causes narrowed blood vessels, which leads to elevated heart rate and blood pressure.

 What Are Common Slang Terms for Cocaine?